priimak/splot/README.md

 git clone http://git.devfortress.xyz/splot
 ```

-Current version of this library is available on maven central at this coordinates
+Current version of this library is available on maven central at these coordinates

 ```bash
 libraryDependencies += "xyz.devfortress.splot" % "splot-core_2.12" % "0.2.0"